Load libraries.

 This tutorial illustrates training Bayesian hidden Markov models (HMMs) using Turing.
 The main goals are learning the transition matrix, emission parameter, and hidden states.
 For a more rigorous academic overview of hidden Markov models, see An Introduction to Hidden Markov Models and Bayesian Networks (Ghahramani, 2001).

-In this tutorial, we assume there are \(k\) discrete hidden states; the observations are continuous and normally distributed - centered around the hidden states.
+In this tutorial, we assume there are \(k\) discrete hidden states; the observations are continuous and normally distributed, and centred around the hidden states.
 This assumption reduces the number of parameters to be estimated in the emission matrix.

 Let’s load the libraries we’ll need, and set a random seed for reproducibility.